 With 44-Series phones, audio can be blocked through both the microphone and the handset.
-(For handset mute, an FF key must first be assigned as a MIC key.)
+(For handset mute, an FF key must first be assigned as a MUTE key.)

-To block outgoing audio using the Handset Mute (VB-D4,VB-D6/VB-442XX-Series phones only):
+To block outgoing audio using the Handset Mute (44-Series phones only):

 Action Result 1.
-During a handset call, press the MIC key.
-MIC LED blinks.
+During a handset call, press the MUTE key.
 Outgoing audio is blocked through phone's handset 2.
-To turn Mute off, press the MIC key again.
+To turn Mute off, press the MUTE key again.